akeneo/pim-community-dev/internal_doc/asset_manager/add_an_operation.md

 ## Create the operation applier

-The OperationApplier will update a file, by applying this transformation in it.
+The OperationApplier will update a file, by applying this transformation on it.
-In our use case, the `RotateOperationApplier` will update a file by rotating it with n degrees.
+In our use case, the `RotateOperationApplier` will update a file by rotating it by n degrees.

 Declare a new php class inheriting from OperationApplier.
-You can do any operation in an applier (call a library, call directly a bash command, etc).
+You can run any operation in an applier (call a library, call directly a bash command, etc).
-As it already exists a liip/imagine filter rotating an image, we use the built-in filter with the imagine FilterManager.
+As there is already a liip/imagine filter to rotate an image, we use the built-in filter with the imagine FilterManager.

 ```php
 <?php // src/Akeneo/AssetManager/back/Infrastructure/Transformation/Operation/RotateOperationApplier.php